FARM MANAGEMENT: HOLISTIC APPROACH

 Dynamic agroforestry forms the foundation of our farming methods, but we also apply a range of proven techniques to ensure the health and productivity of our cacao trees.
 These practices maintain the ecological integrity of the land while optimizing cacao yields.

-Heavy Pruning: Significantly reduces a plant's size by removing large branches or cutting back to the main trunk, rejuvenating overgrown plants and stimulating new growth.
+Heavy pruning: Significantly reduces a plant's size by removing large branches or cutting back to the main trunk, rejuvenating overgrown plants, and stimulating new growth.
+Cacao trees can be productive for nearly a century with several cycles of heavy pruning to restore their vigour.

-Water Sprout Pruning: Targets the removal of vigorous, vertical shoots emerging from the trunk or branches that can divert energy from the main plant and are more susceptible to disease and pests.
+Water sprout pruning: Targets the removal of vigorous, vertical shoots emerging from the trunk or branches that can divert energy away from fruiting.

 Empowering Women in Harvesting and Post-Harvest

-Women play a central role in the harvesting and post-harvest stages, where their expertise and attention to detail ensure the highest quality cacao.
+Women are the heart of our harvesting and post-harvest stages, where their touch, expertise and attention to detail ensure the highest quality cacao.

 Post-Harvest Excellence: Preserving Quality from Bean to Bean